ASanchez-Tojar/meta-analysis_IGEs/README.md

 ---

-Francesca Santostefano*, Maria Moiron*, Alfredo Sánchez-Tójar*, David N. Fisher*.
-2024. *Indirect genetic effects increase the heritable variation available to selection and are largest for behaviours: a meta-analysis*.
-Under review in Evolution Letters.
+Francesca Santostefano*, Maria Moiron*, Alfredo Sánchez-Tójar*, David N. Fisher*. *In Press*. **Indirect genetic effects increase the heritable variation available to selection and are largest for behaviours: a meta-analysis**.
+Evolution Letters.

+*All authors contributed equally to this work

 The preprint is available [here](https://doi.org/10.1101/2024.05.17.594196)

-*All authors contributed equally to this work

 ---